metno/emep-ctm/Subrun.rst

 The default parameter, constants and flags are defined in ``Config_module.f90``, and they can be overwritten by ``config_emep.nml`` settings.

-Here is an example of content:
+Here is an example of content of the most important parameters:

 .. code-block:: text
   :name: config-emep